irina-hulea/disaster-response-pipelines/README.md

 ## Installation <a name="installation"></a>
 The code works with `python` versions `3.*`

-The libraries needed for the app to run successfully together with the version used can be found in `requirements.txt` file.
+The libraries needed for the app to run successfully together with the version used can be found in `requirements.txt`

 ## Instructions <a name="instructions"></a>
 If you wish to run the app locally, below are the steps you need to follow